davidkorea/NLP_201811/README.md

 i will continue my journey with deep leaerning and of course NLP !!!

+more effiently focus on my own business.

+sleep early, get up early and excise more.

 # 2018-12-20

 ## 1. Kaggle download dataset